-Overview: Originally platted in the 1800s, easygoing Alva straddles the Caloosahatchee River and is at the western edge of the Okeechobee Waterway in southwestern Florida.
-Less than an hour from Fort Myers and Cape Coral, the town stretches over 18 square miles and has fought to retain its rural character in the face of encroaching development from the west.
+Originally platted in the 1800s, easygoing Alva straddles the Caloosahatchee River and is at the western edge of the Okeechobee Waterway in southwestern Florida.
+Less than an hour from the white sands of Fort Myers Beach and Estero Island, the town stretches over 18 square miles and has fought to retain its rural character in the face of encroaching development from the west.

 Grazing cattle, citrus groves and large oak trees with hanging moss dot the local landscape and evoke Old Florida.
 The first bridge over the Caloosahatchee was built in Alva in 1903, and its boat launch is still in use today.
 The active garden club curates the local museum and sponsors talks by master gardeners.
 Palm Beach Boulevard on the southern edge of town has convenience stores, gas stations and fast food places, but most shopping takes place in Ft.
 Myers, 20 miles to the west, or in Lehigh Acres, eight miles to the south.
 Alva is bracketed by three preserves, and Hickey Creek has hiking trails, a kayak landing, and a fishing deck.
 The Caloosahatchee Regional Park has campgrounds, guided walks and biking trails.

 Some Alva neighborhoods have a country feeling, while others are more suburban.
 A few areas, including the River Hall Golf and Country Club, are peppered with ponds.
 Housing stock includes Mediterraneans, ranch ramblers, manufactured homes and more.